 Should you discover (in the pursuit of that claim) that the driver that hit you was not in their own vehicle at the time (due to a poor driving history), you may question why one would entrust such a driver with their vehicle.
 You may also wonder whether you might also extend liability to that third party.

 Negligent Entrustment Explained

 A legal principle exists known as negligent entrustment allows for just that.
 This places additional emphasis on the importance of vehicle owners understanding the driving capabilities of those they entrust with their vehicles.

-What this means is that a vehicle owner need not necessarily have to know that the driver has a poor driving history for negligent entrustment to apply.
+What this means is that a vehicle owner does not necessarily have to know that the driver has a poor driving history for negligent entrustment to apply.
 If (through the exercise of due care) that knowledge would come forth, you may still hold them liable.
-Yet the owner must have knowingly entrusted the vehicle to the driver.
+However, the owner must have knowingly entrusted the vehicle to the driver.

 Put Over 100 Years of Combined Experience on Your Side Today